Ask SAM: What local Sept. 11 commemorations are planned?

 The public is invited to attend.
 We encourage all groups in attendance to practice social distancing to make this event as safe as possible for everyone.

-Yadkinville: A commemoration of the 20th anniversary of 9/11 will be held in the Willingham Theater, 226 E Main St, Yadkinville, at 8 a.m.
-Saturday.
+Yadkinville: A commemoration of the 20th anniversary of 9/11 will be held in the Willingham Theater, 226 E Main St., Yadkinville, at 8 a.m. today.
 The event will also be live streamed on the Yadkin Arts Council’s Facebook page.

 There will be speakers, music, and recognitions.
 The program will adjourn outside for Taps and a 21-gun salute.
 Weather permitting there will be a flyover.
 The program will pause at 8:46 and 9:03.